DeviCatOutlet/devicatoutlet.github.io/about.md

   ---

 Hello!
 My name is Rachelle, but most people know me as DeviCat.
 I do live streams on Twitch.tv, creating kawaii digital art!
-On YouTube & TikTok, I create videos about fashion, kawaii lifestyle & unboxings!
+On YouTube & TikTok, I create videos about kawaii lifestyle.

 The title "DeviCat" has a whole history to its creation.
 It started as a nickname for a cat character I had to animate for a school project.
 When I decided to start streaming on Twitch, I wanted a username that wasn't my real name, so I decided to use "DeviCat" instead as my pseudonym as it's easy to say and sounds cute!